mautic/user-documentation/docs/components/forms.rst

 - **Kiosk mode** - If Yes, Mautic turns off tracking of Contacts created through the Form, so that the Form doesn't generate cookies or associate any IP address with the Contact record.
 Marketers may refer to this as 'data entry mode'.
 It's ideal for using at conferences or events where several Contacts may enter their information using the same device, as it prevents associating the activity on the device to Contacts.

-- **Render style** - If Yes, the Form displays with the styling from either the selected Mautic Theme or the Attributes tab of the Form fields.
+- **Render style** - If Yes, the Form displays with the styling from either the selected Mautic Theme or the Attributes tab of the Form Fields.
 When No, the Form adopts the styling of where it's embedded.

 - **Theme** - Select a Mautic Theme which has styling for a Form.
 This dictates the styling of the Form when added to an external website or Application if 'Render style' is Yes.